 It is no secret that tomato pairs really well with bread.
 I mean look at Pizza!
 So serving this rich Oven Roasted Tomato Garlic Soup with oven-roasted croutons is a no brainer.
 I will have the recipe for the Sourdough croutons up shortly.
 Having jars of croutons made from leftover stale sourdough is really lovely.
 The croutons make for excellent snackage and really help mop up this divine soup.

-- 1 large brown onion, peeled and quartered
+- 1 brown onion, peeled and quartered

 - 1 fennel bulb, coarsely chopped

 - sea salt flakes and black pepper, to taste